andy-maier/easy-vault/README.rst

 using the `keyring package`_.
 Subsequent encryption and decryption of the vault file will then use the password from the keyring, avoiding any further password prompts.
 Programmatic access can also be done with the password from the keyring.
-The use of the keyring facility can be disabled if that is desired.

-The encryption of the vault files is implemented using the 'fernet' functionality of the `cryptography package`_.
+The encryption of the vault files is implemented using the symmetric key functionality of the `cryptography package`_.

 One use case for this package is for example the daily work with programs that